SD › Best Time to Visit Berlin

 Berlin in February

-- Berlin International Film Festival – For 10 days in February each year, February 7-17 in 2019, the red carpet is rolled out at Berlin theaters, bringing more than 20,000 professionals in the film industry, including world-famous stars, along with over 400 films.
+- Berlin International Film Festival – For 10 days in February each year, the red carpet is rolled out at Berlin theaters, bringing more than 20,000 professionals in the film industry, including world-famous stars, along with over 400 films.

 - Valentine’s Day – A holiday for adults throughout the country, including Berlin.
 Cards are exchanged, flowers or small gifts are given, and dinners out are enjoyed.
 Many restaurants will be offering special romantic meals.